Black soup: Modern associations

 As Spartan history gained popularity in the United States in the late 18th-century, Benjamin Rush, one of the signatories of the Declaration of Independence, is recorded to have praised the Spartan black broth.

 Adolf Hitler, a vegetarian in his later years, was an admirer of aspects of the ancient Spartan society, and noted their fondness for black soup.
-He compared the broth to Schwarzsauer, a regional dish of the German state Schleswig-Holstein.
+He compared the broth to Schwarzsauer, a regional dish of the German state of Schleswig-Holstein.
 However, it was the example of Roman soldiers eating fruits and cereals and the importance of raw vegetables that he promoted.
 Shortly before World War II, a paper titled "Spartan Pimpfe" circulated in Germany.
 The essay claimed that Spartan youths would have black soup as lunch before attending sporting competitions.

 W. Geoffrey Arnott, a British Hellenistic scholar, suggested that "the Gypsies still served this dish at fairs in northern England up to the 1940s."